 The Robert Bing Prize is financed by the legacy of the Basel neurologist Robert Bing (1878–1956).
 In accordance with the donor's will, the prize honours outstanding work in the recognition, treatment and cure of diseases of the nervous system.

-The Prize is awarded every two years with a prize money of CHF 50'000.– for a single laureate.
-The Prize money is increased to a total of CHF 60'000.– if several persons are distinguished simultaneously.
+The Prize is awarded every two years with a prize money of CHF 50'000 for a single laureate or CHF 30'000 each if two researchers are distinguished simultaneously.

 The Bing-Ott Committee is in charge of the scientific evaluation of nominations for the Bing Prize.
 The Committee then makes a recommendation to the SAMS Senate who decides on the Prize winner(s).